canalcache/canal/README.md

  - Then, ``cmake ../`` and ``make`` to build (under assumption cmake and llvm are installed)
  - Or, by running ``buildPass.sh`` under each bench directory you can build CANAL.

-## Download VM
+## Helpful links
+ - Simple introduction and description of CANAL on Youtube (https://youtu.be/JDou3F1j2nY)
  - We provide a VM with all programs tested in the paper installed at the link (...)

-## Description Video
- - Simple introduction and description of CANAL on Youtube (https://youtu.be/JDou3F1j2nY)